pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 });
 ```

-Once the record is ready it's time to set its initial value:
+Now that the record is ready, we can set its initial value:

 ```javascript
 record.set({